Morwenn/cpp-sort/docs/Sorter-adapters.md

 If the *adapted sorter* already implements a stable sorting algorithm when called with a specific set of parameters (if [`is_stable`][is-stable] is `std::true_type` for the parameters), then the *resulting sorter* will call the *adapted sorter* directly.

-`stable_adapter` and its specializations might expose a `type` member type which aliases the *adapter sorter* or some intermediate sorter which is always stable, or the *resulting sorter* otherwise.
+`stable_adapter` and its specializations might expose a `type` member type which aliases the *adapted sorter* or some intermediate sorter which is always stable, or the *resulting sorter* otherwise.
 Its goal is to provide the least nested type that is known to always be stable in order to sometimes skip some template nesting.
+This `::type` must be constructible from an instance of the *adapted sorter* type.

 The *resulting sorter* is always stable.